CHOLERA

 suddenly run down like a worn out clock.

-It is the physician's duty to do all in his power to guard against such
+It is the physician's duty to do all in his power to

 accidents and whatever he may order- the rarest conserver, the most